 “Women have always had this and men have just started to get it,” explains Jacqueline Hurst, a life coach with 15 years’ experience and founder of The Life Class.
-“Women have always had the pressure to be a size zero, 6’2″, blonde and about 17.
+“Women have always had the pressure to be a size zero, 6’2″, blonde with the looks of a 17 year old.
 Now men are facing the same pressure to be fashionable and look good.

-“Men’s self-image has changed over the last 15 years which in one way is a good thing, especially for women,” she continues.
-“We like to know men are taking care of themselves, but there’s a fine line between taking care of yourself and going to lunch with someone and bringing along a box of chicken and vegetables.”
+“Men’s self-image has changed over the past 15 years which in one way is a good thing, especially for women,” she continues.
+“We like to know men are taking care of themselves, but there’s a fine line between taking care of yourself and going to lunch with someone who brings along a box of chicken and vegetables.”

-However, others take a more positive view of the changing patterns in male behaviour.
-Matt Roberts has worked in the field of personal training since the 90s and has established himself as arguably the country’s leading practitioner in men’s fitness.
+Others take a more positive view of the changing patterns in male behaviour.
+Matt Roberts has worked in personal training since the 90s and has established himself as arguably the country’s leading practitioner in men’s fitness.
 He firmly believes men are in a better place than when he began.
 “I wouldn’t say men’s self-image is in crisis,” he argues.
-“It’s more about guys seeing the need to do something about their health, wellness and wellbeing and taking positive action.
+“It’s more about guys seeing the need to do something about their health, wellness, and wellbeing and taking positive action.
 To me, it’s a good thing.”

-Roberts is aware of the mental health issues which are claiming the lives of an increasing number of men (suicide is the No1 cause of death in men under 50) but believes exercise is actually key to promoting better mental health.
-“Feeling in control of your weight and your shape and the sense of wellbeing that comes from exercise has a positive impact on self-image.
-Just understanding that we are in control of ourselves has a very positive impact on mental health.”
+Matt is aware of the mental health issues which are claiming the lives of an increasing number of men (suicide is the number one cause of death in men under 50) but believes exercise is actually key to promoting better mental health.
+“Feeling in control of your weight and shape, and experiencing the sense of wellbeing that comes from exercise has a positive impact on self-image.
+Just understanding that we’re in control of ourselves has a very positive effect on mental health.”

-It’s easy to romanticise the past.
-Things were never easy for everyone.
+It’s easy to romanticise the past, despite the reality being difficult.
 That said, I believe things are tougher for men now than ever before, but most men are better prepared these days.
 And, for the most part, there’s better advice out there to help with mental health issues even if expectations about men’s looks might have changed.
-“It’s very much about getting a good hormonal balance, getting a good testosterone balance, getting cortisol levels under control,” explains Roberts.
+“It’s very much about getting a good hormonal balance, getting a good testosterone balance, getting cortisol levels under control,” explains Matt.
 “That’s the mainstay of how I work.
 General wellness, physically and mentally.”

-For Hurst, the key to good mental health is emotional rather than physical.
-“My No1 piece of advice is to talk,” she urges.
+For Jacqueline, the key to good mental health is emotional rather than physical.
+“My number one piece of advice is to talk,” she urges.
 “I see so many boys and men who just don’t talk.
 I think women are the stronger sex because we talk about it, because women have girlfriends.
 Men have no support and talking about it is so important.”